gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

-Now, to "transfer" density estimates to each AirBnB, we can rely on the spatial join in `geopandas`:
+Now, to "transfer" density estimates to each Airbnb, we can rely on the spatial join in `geopandas`:

 ```python
 j = geopandas.sjoin(airbnbs, sd_pop.to_crs(airbnbs.crs))
 ```

-The result is a table with one row per AirBnB and one column for each attribute we originally had for properties, *as well as* those of the tract where the area is located:
+The result is a table with one row per Airbnb and one column for each attribute we originally had for properties, *as well as* those of the tract where the area is located:

 ```python
 j.info()